Fourth of July Celebrations Around Walt Disney World

-Special character interactions, live entertainment, holiday treats and more round out Fourth of July offerings across the resort
+Special character interactions, live entertainment, holiday treats and more round out Fourth of July offerings across the Walt Disney World resort.

-LAKE BUENA VISTA, Fla. – Fireworks are synonymous with the Fourth of July and Walt Disney World Resort, and on Independence Day 2018, Disney theme parks will offer guests a bevy of booming delights.
+Fireworks are synonymous with the Fourth of July and Walt Disney World Resort, and on Independence Day 2019, Disney theme parks will offer guests a bevy of booming delights.

 Nighttime “wows” for the holiday include: